ibm-cloud-docs/security-compliance/rules.md

 4. Click the **Actions** icon ![Actions icon](../icons/actions-icon-vertical.svg) to open a list of options for the rule that you want to delete.
 5. From the options menu, click **Delete** and confirm the deletion in the next screen.

-### Deleting rules by using the API
+## Deleting rules with the API
 {: #delete-rules-api}
 {: api}

+If you no longer need to use a rule, you can choose to delete it by using the {{site.data.keyword.compliance_short}} APIs.
 The following example request deletes an existing rule.

 ```bash
 curl -X DELETE \